KausikDas-10/Deep_MIL_WSI/README.md

 3. Numpy >= 1.14.0

 ## Training and evaluating our model
+Execute the following command for deploying on your choice datasets:
+- python mil_main.py

+This is the proposed architecture.

+To further test the other baselines (baseline properties are mentioned in the above table), execute the following command:
+- python bl_1.py (for Baseline-1)
+- python bl_2.py (for Baseline-2)
+- python bl_3.py (for Baseline-3)
+- python bl_5.py (for Baseline-5)

 ## Code Author
 1. [Kausik Das](https://github.com/KausikDas-10/)

 ## Help us to improve
 Let us know if you face any issues.
 You are always welcome to report new issues and bugs and also suggest further improvements.
-And if you like our work hit that start button on top.
+And if you like our work hit that star button on top.
 Enjoy :)

+##